 - Your three-day right to cancel the contract without charge

 - The anticipated time it will take until results are evident

 - The total cost you will pay for their services

 If you’ve hired a credit repair company that hasn’t lived up to its promise, you can choose to sue the company for your losses in federal court.
 Along with other victims, you can file a class action lawsuit against the company.
 It’s best to report the scam to your local consumer affairs office or to your state attorney general.
 You can also file a complaint with the Federal Trade Commission (FTC).
 File your complaint online or call 1-877-FTC-HELP.

 Remember, if you’re in financial trouble of any kind, we can help!
 Stop by a Robins Financial branch today and ask for your free financial review.
-You can also check out Money Manager, our free personal financial management tool within Online Banking that gives you the assistance you need for successful budgeting.
+You can also check out Money Manager, our free personal financial management tool within Digital Banking that gives you the assistance you need for successful budgeting.

 At Robins Financial Credit Union, safeguarding our members’ information is a top priority.
 We have tools in place that help you monitor and track your finances, so you’re never caught off guard.
-We even help you monitor your FICO® Score by providing eligible members access to view their FICO® score within Online Banking.
+We even help you monitor your FICO® Score by providing eligible members access to view their FICO® score within Digital Banking.
 To learn more about how we protect our members every day, give us a call or stop by any of our branch locations.